djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 state: present
 ```

-Place the Deployment and Service YAML files in, you guessed it, the `files/`
+Place the Deployment and Service YAML files in the `files/`
 directory and update `tasks/main.yml`:

 ```yaml